jasonrichardsmith/sentry/README.md

 $ make deployk8s
 ```

+This create server certs, and makes them available in the deployment.
+It produces a manifest-ca.yaml which gets deployed.

 To see the tests working you can deploy any of the manifests under the test-manifests folder.